Multi-Variable Analyzer

 3. Minor Parameters (< 0.3): Wide tolerance acceptable, focus elsewhere

-Parameter Optimization Workflow
+Parameter Adjustment Workflow

 4. Iterative Refinement: Adjust parameters, recalculate, compare scores